 - Processes to Facilitate Data Disposal – Processes to support and assure the disposal of information that is no longer required, especially personal data.

 - Knowledge Base of Regulatory Requirements – Systems for capturing and maintaining regulatory intelligence and for capturing and maintaining the organizational location (businesses and systems) of records, personal data, and other relevant information (a “data source catalogue”).

 - Records Management Training – Mandatory RM training for new hires and annual training for existing employees; stand-alone course or module within company training syllabus.
 Includes RM examples.

 - Established IG or RM Program – An IG or RM program is established, documented, and operationalized across the organization and managed by a dedicated IG/RM manager.
 Trained records coordinators (as part of their job description) are assigned to ensure IG/RM is applied to business units.

 Solutions are built from a comprehensive set of Information Governance capabilities utilizing our proprietary IG Operating Framework.
-Click to view full set of solutions and capabilities.
+Click to view key set of solutions and capabilities.

 "*" indicates required fields